What is Erotica?

 Clearly, the British legacy remains strong today.
-More than 80 countries still criminalize consensual sexual behaviors that lay outside white Christian norms.
+Yet, more than 80 countries still criminalize consensual sexual behaviors that lay outside white Christian norms.
 Not surprisingly, over half of those countries were once British colonies.

 What is the Relationship Between Erotica and Freedom?

 Modern pornography results from repressive historical roots.
 It mistakenly claims to regain lost freedom.
-Rather than break away from past practices, though, pornography reinforces them.
+Still, rather than break away from past practices, though, pornography reinforces them.

 As Gloria Steinem points out, “pornography involves no equal power or mutuality.”
 In fact, “much of the tension and drama” is the result of “one person dominating the other.”

 In contrast, erotica attempts to free sex and love from centuries of unjust treatment.

 Erotica is art that celebrates the human story.
 It portrays sexuality as one of many normal activities.
 Erotica’s goal, in the end, is to return sex to its graceful origins.
 Logically, it begins by removing centuries of shame that hide its graceful essence.

 Ultimately, erotica returns sexuality to its sacred partner, love.